SynthstromAudible/DelugeFirmware/DEBUG-DIY_HARDWARE.md

 ![Back Panel Siliconed and Attached](assets/BackPanelSiliconedAndAttached.jpg)

-Close up your case, put all the screws and knobs back on, and fire it up to make sure everything still works.
+To close up your case, make sure the silicone pads are properly aligned on the PCB -- most of them have little nubs that sit in the PCB to help with this.
+Pay partiular attention to the holes through the PCB that will be used to join it to the faceplate!
+If some of the silicone pad ends up between the PCB and the faceplate standoff, the PCB will be bent (not permanantly) and the pads will feel extra-mushy when you press them.
+Then you should be able to drop the faceplate on top and press the plate and PCB together.
+Now put all the screws and knobs back on, and fire it up to make sure everything still works.

 Congrats, you're done with the hardest parts!